 Train travel from Madrid is extremely easy, comfortable and safe.
-Whether you want to travel to a long-distance destination or somewhere nearby, Renfe offers you several options.
+Whether you want to travel to a long-distance destination or somewhere nearby, Renfe and other railway operators offer you several options.

 Here is a complete summary of all the guide: